 In highly competitive markets, both strategy and execution can make a big difference to the results.
 For example, a misplaced or poorly articulated word in a strategy can lead to misinterpretation, cause confusion and errors.
 From the customer stand-point, it also risks inhibiting response and potentially wasting money.
 This is particularly the case in markets where companies follow similar strategies or offer similar benefits.
 Conversely, a well-placed or well-chosen word cuts-through and connects, thereby boosting demand.
 So set up processes, tools and techniques to make sure that both strategic and executional decisions are of the highest order.

-A spreadsheet model will also help to prove the ROI.
+Simple spreadsheet models or more complex econometric modelling will also help to prove the ROI.

-Your own motivation, drive and rigor in seeking and enforcing marketing excellence will also mitigate any negative attitudes to marketing among your colleagues.
+Your own motivation, drive and rigor in checking and enforcing marketing excellence will also mitigate any negative attitudes to marketing among your colleagues.

 Another way to deliver excellence is to use new technology.
-While new technology shortens planning cycles, clever anticipation and pre-planning is important.
-For example, while digital technology cuts promotion origination and reproduction costs, database management requires extra time and attention to keep data up-to-date.
+However, as new technology shortens planning cycles, clever anticipation and pre-planning is important.
+For example, digital technology cuts promotion origination and reproduction time and costs, though database management requires extra time and attention to keep data up-to-date.

 Storytelling predates writing; the earliest forms were spoken, combined with gestures and expressions.
 They include fairy tales, myths, legends and many of religious origin.
 There is much to learn from stories and with brand storytelling it is possible to transform a brand from a frog to a prince, prolong brand life and even slay a competitor or two in the process.